fiifibenjamin22/fiifibenjamin22/README.md

 ## Connect With Me 🤝

-If you have any questions or would like to discuss a potential project, feel free to contact me via email 📧 [Your Email Address] or connect with me on LinkedIn 🌐 [Your LinkedIn Profile URL].
+If you have any questions or would like to discuss a potential project, feel free to contact me via email 📧 fiifibenjamindeveloper@gmail.com or connect with me on LinkedIn 🌐 https://www.linkedin.com/in/benjamin-acquah-developer/.

 ---